 These same rules apply when lending cryptocurrency and generating interest as a financial entity.
 For example, a company that lends cryptocurrency to traders and charges them interest must record the interest as a capital gain/loss or business income.

-Tracking Your Transactions
+Tracking Your Crypto Transactions

 Crypto traders, investors and consumers should always record their transactions — even when they're buying and holding — to avoid any issues when tax time comes.